-ICE established the Victims Of Immigration Crime Engagement (VOICE) Office to acknowledge and serve the needs of crime victims and their families who have been affected by crimes committed by individuals with a nexus to immigration.
+ICE established the Victims Of Immigration Crime Engagement (VOICE) Office to acknowledge and serve the needs of crime victims and their families who have been affected by crimes committed by individuals under the investigative jurisdiction of ICE.

 This office was explicitly called for in the President’s Executive Order titled, “Enhancing Public Safety in the Interior of the United States,” dated January 25, 2017.

 Types of Support Available

 - Dedicated toll-free VOICE Hotline to answer questions from victims (1-855-48-VOICE).

 *This is not a hotline to report crime.
 To report crime, please contact your local law enforcement agency or call 1-866-DHS-2-ICE.

 - Assistance signing-up to receive automated custody status of noncitizens in custody (DHS-VINE);